-In other comprehensive income, the Company reported a foreign currency translation gain of \$62,413 for the year ended December 31, 2020 (2019: loss of \$508,120) on translation of subsidiary company accounts from their functional currency to the Canadian dollar presentation currency.
-For the year ended December 31, 2020, the foreign currency translation gain is primarily the result of fluctuations of the Canadian dollar relative to the Chilean peso over the year.
-In addition, for the year ended December 31, 2020, the impact of hyperinflation was a loss of \$179,426 (2019: \$49,427), and consists of adjustments recognized on the continuing inflation of opening non-monetary balances during the year and the ongoing translation of the Company's Argentine subsidiaries into the Canadian dollar presentation currency.
+In other comprehensive income, the Company reported foreign currency translation losses of \$686,032 for the year ended December 31, 2021 (2020: gain of \$62,413) on translation of subsidiary company accounts from their functional currency to the Canadian dollar presentation currency.
+For the year ended December 31, 2021, the foreign currency translation loss is primarily the result of fluctuations of the Canadian dollar relative to the Chilean peso over the year.
+In addition, for the year ended December 31, 2021, the impacts of hyperinflation amounted to a gain of \$56,277 (2020: loss of \$179,426) and consist of adjustments recognized on the continuing inflation of opening non-monetary balances during the year and the ongoing translation of the Company's Argentine subsidiary into the Canadian dollar presentation currency.